De minimis fringe benefit

 De minimis fringe benefits are low-value perks provided by an employer; de minimis is legal Latin for "minimal".

-Perks that are determined to be de minimis fringe benefits may not be accounted or taxed in some jurisdictions as having too small value and too complicated an accounting.
+Perks that are determined to be de minimis fringe benefits may not be accounted or taxed in some jurisdictions as having too small value and too complicated accounting.

 United States

 Definition

 Under US Internal Revenue Service Code § 132(a)(4), “de minimis fringe” benefits provided by the employer can be excluded from the employee’s gross income.
-“De minimis fringe” means any property or service the value of which is (after taking into account the frequency with which smaller fringes are provided by the employer to the employer’s employees) so small as to make accounting for it unreasonable or administratively impracticable.
+“De minimis fringe” means any property or service whose value (after taking account of the frequency with which the employer provides smaller fringes to his employees) is so small as to make accounting for it unreasonable or administratively impracticable.
 As a practical matter, 132(a)(4) is a narrowly defined rule of administrative convenience.

 Qualification as a de minimis fringe benefit

-For property or services to qualify as "de minimis fringe" benefits, it must be unusual or occasional in frequency, and the value cannot be a disguised form of compensation.
+For any property or service to qualify as a "de minimis fringe", it must be unusual or occasional in frequency, and its value cannot be a disguised form of compensation.

 Generally, the Internal Revenue Service considers the following three factors: